hasongc01/A-B-Testing-Ad-Monetization-Strategy/README.md

   - Treatment 2: New ad layout
   - Control: No ad

-Method
-- Complete random assignment, ~1,000 restaurants per group.

-Balance Check
-- Characteristics: star ratings, chain vs. independent.
-- Method: Two-sample t-tests for covariate balance.
-- Statistical significance → formal equivalence.
-- Economic significance → practical equivalence (do differences matter for outcomes?).
+Check Experiment Design Notebook for details.

-# 5. Precision & Power Analysis
+Precision & Power Analysis:

-Accuracy: Unbiased estimates of ATE due to randomization.
+- Accuracy: Unbiased estimates of ATE due to randomization.

-Bias: None, since assignment is random.
+- Bias: None, since assignment is random.

-Precision: Depends on variance of outcomes and sample size.
+- Precision: Depends on variance of outcomes and sample size.

-To improve power, we add control variables (stars, chain status) in regression to reduce residual variance.
-This improves precision without biasing ATE estimates.

-# 6. Hypothesis Testing
+Check Experiment Design Notebook for details.

+# 5. Experiment Results

+For Average Treatment Effect:

 Null Hypothesis (H₀)
 - The average reservations per month in the treatment and control groups are equal

 Alternative Hypothesis (H₁)
-- Average reservations per month are higher in treatment than in control
+- Average reservations per month are different in treatment than in control

-Statistical Method
-- Two-sample t-test to estimate ATE (difference in mean reservations).
-- One-sided test, since RG only cares about positive lift.

-# 7. Experimental Results
-The experiment results can be accessed from python notebook: 'ate_results.ipynb'
+Check Experiment Result ATE Notebook for details

+# 6. Conclusion